 • targeted cognitive/executive measures if needed

-ADHD / executive functioning (kids, teens, adults)
+Executive functioning and ADHD Assessments (kids, teens, adults)

 Often emphasizes: